devlemire/categorizer/README.md

 ### Summary

-In this step we'll implement the ability to create charts in the `NewChart` component.
+In this step we'll import the `createChart` action creator into the `App` component, connect our action creator, and then pass it down as a `prop` into our `NewChart` component.

 ### Instructions

 * Import and connect the `createChart` action creator in the `App` component.
+* Deconstruct `props` at the top of the `render` method in the `App` component.
 * Pass the `createChart` action creator to the `NewChart` component.

 <details>